ch-andrei/L-IQA/README.md

 ##### Note for MATLAB metrics:

-The MATLAB Engine API for Python is required.
+Code was tested with MATLAB 19/20, the MATLAB Engine API for Python is required.

 See existing examples of MATLAB metrics in ./iqa_metrics/.

+Note that most of the IQA metrics have their own dependencies which must be satisfied.

 To make our IQA tool work with MATLAB, we call the metric's MATLAB script from Python.
 Sending image data between Python and MATLAB processes is very slow; as a workaround, we save inputs images to two temporary .mat files,